Rudolf Wetzer: International career

+Wetzer in 1932 (pictured center) with several Romanian internationals after their friendly match against France, which Romania won 6–3.

 During the 1930 FIFA World Cup Wetzer became Romania's team captain and team-coach alongside Octav Luchide, under the management of Costel Rădulescu.
 This was Rădulescu's decision in the weeks prior to the tournament.
 In May 1930 the Romanians had lost the King Alexander's Cup (a two-team event) to Yugoslavia in Belgrade.
 At the time Emerich Vogl was team captain.
 Wetzer was brought back into the side two weeks' later for a friendly against Greece in Bucharest.
 This decision reaped considerable rewards for both Rădulescu and Wetzer as Wetzer scored 5 goals in an 8–1 victory for his team.
 Romania had been grouped with Uruguay and Peru in the tournament.
 They defeated the Peruvians 3–1 before losing to the eventual winners and hosts 4–0.
 The second of these games was held at the Estadio Centenario in Montevideo.

 Wetzer was a very prolific scorer for Romania.
 He and Bodola were the top two goalscorers of the 1929–31 (first) edition of the Balkan Cup (which Romania won).
 They scored 7 goals each for their country in that tournament alone.

 In total Wetzer was to play 17 times for Romania scoring 13 goals.

 Coaching career

-After retiring as a footballer Wetzer became a trainer.
+After retiring as a footballer, he coached a number of clubs in Romania.
 In 1958, during a purge by the ruling national party against "revisionism and bourgeois ideology, indiscipline and descriptive anarchic elements" Wetzer became subject to an order forbidding him from "leaving the collective in which he was engaged without good reason, under penalty of being expelled from the trainers' corps.